soulmachines/sm-web-component/docs/API-DOCS.md

 when set to:

-- true, the microphone will be enabled
+- "true", the microphone will be enabled
-- false, the microphone will be disabled
+- "false", the microphone will be disabled

 #### `debug: string = "true" | "false"`

 when set to:

-- true, debug messages will be output to the console
+- "true", debug messages will be output to the console
-- false, no debug messages will be logged
+- "false", no debug messages will be logged

 ### Methods